-Shelf-dividers are a great way to separate clothes and other items on your closet's shelves.
+Shelf-dividers are a great way to separate clothes and other items on your closet’s shelves.
 Also, you can use shelf dividers to convert your closet shelves into a bookshelf or to make it a more useful space for storing shoes.
-Either way, shelf-dividers are a very versatile closet organization idea.
+Either way, shelf-dividers are a very versatile closet storage idea.

 8. Make a Small Room A Walk-in Closet